-A career corner in the upper level of the Jack Barden Center is available for students to find information on transferring, jobs, community resources, athletic transfers, parent guides, sample resumes for each major, and salary and job websites specific to each major.
+A career corner in the upper level of the Jack Barden Center is available for students to find information on transferring, current job postings and internships, and salary and job websites specific to each major.
 Please help yourself to any information.

 In working with employers, Career Services can assist a company or organization in finding skilled UTTC talent.
-Some partnering options include: registering as an approved employer on the career services website: www.collegecentral.com/ to post job openings and view student resumes, hosting student internships, providing short job shadowing experiences and tours at your site, speaking to classes about their chosen fields, being part of the advisory board, on campus interviewing, and attending the on campus Career Fair twice per year.
+Some partnering options include: connecting with UTTC Career Services on our online career platform, linked on the Career Services webpage, to post job openings a nd connect with UTTC students and alumni, hosting student internships, providing short job shadowing experiences and tours at your site, speaking to classes about their chosen fields, being part of the advisory board, on campus interviewing, and attending the on campus Career Fair twice per year.

-The UTTC Career Services Director and Career Resource Center is located at the southeast end of campus on the upper level of the Jack Barden Center, in the Student Services Department.
+The UTTC Transfer and Career Services Coordinator and Career Resource Center is located at the southeast end of campus on the upper level of the Jack Barden Center, in the Student Services Department.

-Please call UTTC Career Services at 701-221-1863 for more information and register online at www.Collegecentral.com/uttc.
-Contact Career Services at careers@uttc. edu for any questions.
-Visit the UTTC career services page at: https://uttc.edu/career-services/
+Please call UTTC Career Services at 701-221-1863 or email careers@uttc.edu for more information.
+Visit the UTTC career services page at: https://uttc.edu/student-life/student-services/career-services/.